Emperor Hui of Jin: Regency of and usurpation by Sima Lun

 Sima Lun restored the late Crown Prince Yu's reputation and had his son, Sima Zang (司馬臧), created crown prince.
 However, Sima Lun himself had designs on the throne, and he and Sun Xiu became partial to placing those who favored them in power.
 Emperor Hui's half-brother, Sima Yun (司馬允) the Prince of Huai'nan, correctly determined what Sima Lun's ambitions were, and as a result, Sima Lun and Sun tried to strip Sima Yun's military command.
 When Sima Yun read the edict ordering him to turn over the troops, he saw that it was Sun Xiu's handwriting—and became enraged and started a rebellion with his troops.
 Initially, he had successes against Sima Lun's troops and was almost able to capture Sima Lun's mansion, during the course of one day.
 Late in the day, Chen Zhun (陳準), who secretly supported Sima Yun, persuaded Emperor Hui to give him a banner that showed imperial support and was able to deliver it to Sima Yun, but his messenger, a friend of Sima Lun's son Sima Qian (司馬虔), instead tricked Sima Yun into receiving the banner and, as he did, cut off his head.
 His troops disbanded after his death.

 After defeating Sima Yun, Sima Lun became ever more intent on usurping the throne.
 Late in 300, after Sun Xiu's suggestion, Sima Lun was granted the nine bestowments.
 However, Sima Lun and his sons were themselves foolish and unintelligent, and Sun was the actual person in charge of the government.
 In December, Sun had the granddaughter of his distant relative and friend Sun Qi (孫旂), Yang Xianrong, married to Emperor Hui to be his empress.

-Also in winter 300, the governor of Yi Province, Zhao Xin (趙廞), a relative of Empress Jia, rebelled and tried to occupy Yi Province to be his own domain.
-He associated with Li Te and his brother Li Xiang (李庠), and they soon were able to take over Yi Province.
+Also in winter 300, the governor of Yi Province, Zhao Xin, a relative of Empress Jia, rebelled and tried to occupy Yi Province to be his own domain.
+He associated with Li Te and his brother Li Xiang, and they soon were able to take over Yi Province.
 However, he then became suspicious of the Li brothers' abilities, and he killed Li Xiang after Li Xiang suggested that he declare himself emperor.
 Li Te, in anger, took his troops and killed Zhao.
 Li then welcomed the new Jin governor Luo Shang to the provincial capital Chengdu (成都, in modern Chengdu, Sichuan), but maintained an uneasy relationship with Luo and Luo's main strategist, Xin Ran (辛冉), a former friend of his who deeply suspected his intentions.